MegaOwIer/rucgraph/README.md

-# rucgraph: a collection of cpp header files for graph mining.
+# rucgraph: a collection of cpp header files for graph mining

 # Note for upating h files.